Dog Sprayed By Skunk! How to Get Rid of Skunk Smell Quickly

 They can also be a helpful tool in the house or car.
 In addition to deodorizing dog fur, The Tough Stuff also works on fabric, like carpet and clothing.

 the-tough-stuff-skunk-deodourisor-shampoo-smallOnce you have removed as much skunk spray as possible, you can give your dog a regular bath.
-Don't use human shampoo on your pup; it can be too harsh.
-Stick to Pet Shampoos only.
+Don't use human shampoo on your pup; it can be too harsh on their skin.
+Stick to pet shampoos only, preferably ones designed to neutralize skunk odour.

 Wondering how to wash dogs that got sprayed by skunks?
 Fortunately, it's not much different than a regular bath.
 Just wet and lather.
 The thicker your dog's fur or, the more saturated they are with spray, the more you'll need to lather.
-Try the Furminator Bathing Brush to get right down the dog's skin
+Try the Bass Brushes Shampoo & Bathing Brush to get right down the dog's skin.

 To make extra sure you get rid of skunk smell odour, try a skunk smell remover shampoo, like Skunked!
 Deodorizing Pet Shampoo.
 This can help to get rid of the smell of any leftover odour and is made from natural and gentle ingredients.